antonmalko/ettools/README.md

-The package contains utility function for dealing with eye-tracking data (reading studies only).
+The package contains utility functions for dealing with eye-tracking data (reading studies only).
 The package is assuming the output produced by the eye-tracking scripts from UMD ("EyePy").
 In principle, it should be flexible enough to work with any similarly organized data, but has